wavesplatform/waves-lessons/lessons/EN/C. Mining And Earning On It/f. [Node deployment] [macOS] docker /lesson.md

    sudo nano /opt/waves-node/conf/waves.conf
    ```
 2. Edit the configuration file.
-    [In the previous lesson](), we deployed a docker container with the Base58 encoded seed and the password as environment variables.
+    [In the previous chapter](#installation), we deployed a docker container with the Base58 encoded seed and the password as environment variables.
     It looked something like this but with your own seed and password:

     ```